-The Tours & Workshops page lists information skills classes held each semester and a range of Online Tutorials is also available.
+The Tours & Workshops page lists information skills classes held during the year and a range of Online Tutorials are also available.
 Information Services Librarians work in collaboration with academics to plan and deliver course-related information literacy programs during the year.

 The American Libraries Association is reviewing its Information Literacy framework.
 It is in draft form while the conversation and debate continues.
 The framework is based heavily on threshold concepts.
 Australian librarians are watching progress with interest.